 Alcohol ablation is a non-surgical treatment that involves injecting alcohol down a small branch of one of the heart's arteries and into the extra heart muscle.
 The alcohol destroys the extra heart muscle without having to cut it out surgically.

-Alcohol ablation is performed in the cardiac catheterization laboratory (also called the cath lab).
+Alcohol ablation is performed in the cardiac catheterization laboratory (cath lab).
 Doctors will first perform a cardiac catheterization to find the coronary artery that supplies the thickened area of heart muscle.
 A special dye is injected through a catheter to locate the exact area of thickened muscle.
 When the area is located, doctors then inject tiny amounts of pure alcohol (ethanol) through the catheter.
 The alcohol destroys the area of extra heart muscle, causing a "controlled" heart attack.
 Over the next few months, the thickened muscle shrinks to a more normal size, allowing more blood to flow through the heart.

 Sometimes, when the alcohol destroys the heart muscle, it also injures the heart's electrical system (which regulates the heartbeat).
 Doctors will insert a temporary pacemaker to help regulate your heartbeat after the procedure.
 If you do not have any heart-rhythm problems, this pacemaker is removed after 24 hours.
 Patients who continue to have heart-rhythm problems will need to have a permanent pacemaker inserted.